andreabocchimpani/andreabocchimpani.github.io/index.md

 ### Back-End Side

-We start creating a class Mail
+We start creating a class Mail.
+Mail Class have ProtId prop as primary key and a Type prop as Enum in order to have different type of Mail

 ```
 public class Mail